Welcome to the historic town of Harwich.

 Images © Maria Fowler

 Following the Royal Charter of 1604 (King James I) the town has seen a continuous line of Mayors, elected by the Council for a yearly term of office.
-Mayor making ceremony this year will be on 18th May 2017.
-The church service, to which all are welcome, is accompanied by the rare custom of kitchel throwing from the upper Guildhall windows, and is a lot of fun for the younger members of our community who scramble to catch the freshly-baked treats.
+Mayor making ceremony this year was on 18th May 2017.
+The church service, to which all were welcome, is accompanied by the rare custom of kitchel throwing from the upper Guildhall windows, and is a lot of fun for the younger members of our community who scramble to catch the freshly-baked treats.
 The entire ceremony is unique to Harwich and has been a local tradition for centuries.

 Set in the heart of the historic old sea port, Harwich’s Guildhall is the town’s only Grade I listed building, dating back to the seventeenth century and is home currently to Harwich Town Council.
 The wealth of history and heritage that it contains, along with its remarkable architecture, make the Guildhall in Harwich a fascinating place to visit.